1 Introduction

 Idaean Heracles is an Idaean Dactyls, presumably born in Aptera.
 [64]

-Clymenus, son of Cardys, who organized the games at Olympia and was banished by Endymion, son of Aethlius of Elis, was a descendant of Idaean Heracles.
+Clymenus, son of Cardys, who organized the games at Olympia and was banished by Endymion, son of Aethlius of Elis, was a grandson of Idaean Heracles.
 [65]

 Also, there is only one generation between Cardys and Cydon, the founder of Cydonia, so Cardys is presumably the son of Cydon.